iZemil/job/interview/questions/nodejs.md

 For advanced answer, try to discover NestJS framework architecture
 :::

-### How do you handle the performance of a NodeJS application?
+### How do you improve the performance of a NodeJS application?

 There are several ways to improve the performance of a Node.js application, including optimizing the code, using caching, and using a load balancer to distribute incoming requests across multiple servers.
 It is also important to monitor the performance of the application and to profile it to identify any bottlenecks or inefficiencies.

-### How do you test a Node.js application?
+### How do you test an application?

-There are several ways to test a Node.js application, including using unit tests, integration tests, and end-to-end tests.
+There are several ways to test an application, including using unit tests, integration tests, and end-to-end tests.
 Common testing frameworks for Node.js include Mocha, Jest, and Jasmine.

 ### Describe child process in NodeJS